Watched on Saturday January 30, 2021.

 Brexit is worse than Trump, because Trump is only for four years — less if he gets impeached or twenty-fived, which is almost certain; but Brexit is forever.

-Who would have thought, back then, that, while Trump would be gone (having been impeached not once but twice) while Brexit, in its final form, would only be getting started?
+Who would have thought, back then, that, while Trump would be gone (having been impeached not once but twice) but Brexit, in its final form, would only be getting started?

 I use the word ‘final’ facetiously.
 David Allen Green has been writing about this too, and he avers:1